mozilla/gecko-dev/toolkit/components/telemetry/docs/data/anonymous-ping.rst

 Dataset:
 Only opt-in users will send out this ping.
-Since all other pings will collect client ID and profile group ID.
+Since all other pings will collect client ID.
 We need this custom ping to not do that.

 Size and volume:
 The size of submitted payload is small.
 And this custom ping should be deprecated after it's released for 6 months.